michel1991/ocp-java-11/db/md/JDBC.md

 are the four key interfaces you need to know for JDBC.
 DriverManager is a class rather than an interface.
 Query is not used in JDBC.
 Since only Driver and ResultSet are interfaces in the list, option B is the answer.

+#### Given that a code fragment has just created a JDBC Connection and has executed
+#### an update statement, which of the following statements is correct?
+* A. Changes to the database are pending a commit call on the connection.
+* B. Changes to the database will be rolled back if another update is executed without commiting the previous update.
+* C. Changes to the database will be committed right after the update statement has completed execution.
+    A Connection is always in auto-commit mode when it is created.
+    As per the problem statement, an update was fired without explicitly disabling the auto-commit mode, the changes will be committed right after the update statement has finished execution.

+* D. Changes to the database will be committed when another query (update or select) is fired using the connection

+When a connection is created, it is in auto-commit mode. i.e. auto-commit is enabled.
+This means that each individual SQL statement is treated as a transaction and is automatically committed right after it is completed.
+(A statement is completed when all of its result sets and update counts have been retrieved.
+In almost all cases, however, a statement is completed, and therefore committed, right after it is executed.)
+The way to allow two or more statements to be grouped into a transaction is to disable the auto-commit mode.
+Since it is enabled by default, you have to explicitly disable it after creating a connection by calling con.setAutoCommit(false);
+(correct C)

+#### Identify the correct statement regarding a JDBC Connection:

+* A. When a JDBC Connection is created, it is in auto-commit mode.
+* B. When a JDBC Connection is created, its commit mode depends on the parameters used while creating the connection.
+* C. When a JDBC Connection is created, its auto-commit feature is disabled.
+* D. When a JDBC Connection is created, its commit mode is undetermined.

+When a connection is created, it is in auto-commit mode. i.e. auto-commit is enabled.
+This means that each individual SQL statement is treated as a transaction and is automatically committed right after it is completed.
+(A statement is completed when all of its result sets and update counts have been retrieved.
+In almost all cases, however, a statement is completed, and therefore committed, right after it is executed.)
+The way to allow two or more statements to be grouped into a transaction is to disable the auto-commit mode.
+Since it is enabled by default, you have to explicitly disable it after creating a connection by calling con.setAutoCommit(false);

+correct(A)